ehuangc/repare/README.md

   - **years_before_present** *(optional)*: (Approximate) date of birth of individual, in years before present.
 If provided, will be used to prune temporally invalid pedigrees. *This column should only be used when backed by strong dating evidence.*
 </details></blockquote>

-**Relations** *(-r, required)*: Path to a CSV file that contains information about inferred pairwise kinship relations.
+**Relations** (-r) (*required*): Path to a CSV file that contains information about inferred pairwise kinship relations.
 All individuals included in this file must be specified in the nodes CSV.

 <blockquote><details open>
   <summary><ins>Relations CSV file columns</ins></summary>